AI in crypto

 Lightning Labs

 This company wants to use Bitcoin for payments.
 The name already suggests paying through Bitcoin's Lightning Network.
-It allows AI systems to start paying each other in BTC for all kinds of things.
+AI systems can thereby start paying each other in BTC for all kinds of things.

 Getting into an AI technique

-For instance, you can join Render and get your GPU to work on rendering images.
+So you can participate in Render and get your GPU to work on rendering images.
 For this, you get their coin RNDR as a reward.

-You can also get into gaming in the metaverse.
-In some of those games, you get play to earn rewards.
+You can also go gaming in the metaverse.
+With some of those games you get play to earn REWARDS.

-You can participate in linking your IoT devices and work with a blockchain that processes these things.
+You can participate in connecting your IoT devices and work with a blockchain that processes these things.

 You can also have your iris scanned and receive a bunch of Worldcoins.